When a new baby is welcomed into a home, she comes with all sorts of extras: a new bed, toys of all sizes, clothes and even transportation!

 This is a wonderful, portable stroller that's also sturdy.
 It's also compatible with an infant car seat, and a simple click assures you that the seat is properly mounted.

 Your child can recline to multiple positions and will be comfy is her padded seat.
 She'll also be well protected from sun and wind, thanks to the very large canopy, and safely strapped in, thanks to the 3- and 5-point harnesses.

 Add a large storage basket and a deluxe parent's tray with a smartphone cradle (so you can see your phone while on the go) and you've got one of the best lightweight all-terrain strollers on the market.

-Graco is a trusted name, this is a great all-terrain jogger, you get a car seat, and all for a great price.
+Graco is a trusted name and this is a great all-terrain jogger, you get a car seat, and all for a great price.

 Who wouldn't love the idea of having a luxury stroller?
 This model, from RECARO, comes with puncture-proof rubber all-terrain wheels, with a locking feature, and weighs 24 lb.

-There go two of your requirements you can check off the list.
+And just like that, two of your requirements are checked off the list.

 This stroller also has an extra large storage basket, parent cup holders, and an adjustable handle bar, which can be used in 3 different positions.
 The brake pedal has also been meticulously designed and positioned, for maximum comfort.